nixos-asia/website/en/index.md

 ## Community

 You can participate in the community discussion through the following venues.
-Zulip & Telegram are the primary venues for discussion.

-- [Zulip](https://nixos.zulipchat.com/): Zulip is a hybrid of "chat" and "forum".
+- [Zulip](https://nixos.zulipchat.com/): Zulip is a hybrid of "chat" and "forum".[^log]
-    - Public chat logs are available at [chat.nixos.asia](https://chat.nixos.asia/)
 - [Telegram](https://t.me/nixosasia)
 - [Twitter / X](https://twitter.com/nixos_asia): We'll post all announcements here.
 - [GitHub](https://github.com/nixos-asia)

+[^log]: Public chat logs are available at [chat.nixos.asia]

 Also consider taking a look at our sister community, [Functional Programming India](https://functionalprogramming.in/).